HIGH STREET _4239

 It's 1950 here in High Street and the Diamond in Ballymoney and as you can see it's quite a busy place sadly no more horse and carts.

-Parked waiting on passengerson either side of the road are two UTA ( Ulster Transport Authority) busses.
+Parked waiting on passengerson either side of the road are two UTA ( Ulster Transport Authority) buses.
 Coming up the road is an Austin motor car while the one facing the camera parked is a Ford car.

 HIRING FAIR _4241